Sofia Richie Rocks Gold Pants While Playing On The Beach With Her Family

 Sofia Richie seemingly spent the Thanksgiving holiday with her family.
-The model took to social media to reveal that she and her loved ones were having a great time together on Turkey Day.
+The model took to social media to reveal that she and her loved ones were having a great time together on turkey day.

-On Thursday, Nov.
-22, Sofia Richie shared a photo of herself and her mother, Diane Richie, as well as her friend Bianca Bowes, to her Instagram account.
+On Thursday, November 22, Sofia Richie shared a photo of herself and her mother, Diane Richie, as well as her friend, Bianca Bowes, to her Instagram account.

 In the photo, Sofia is seen wearing a pair of loose fitting gold pants, which reflected the light, and a long-sleeved black blouse, which she ties up at the waist to show off her stunning figure.